SkillsUnion/tamkeen-cloud/__logistics/required-software.md

 GUI-application software is software that operates with a graphical user interface (GUI) on your operating system.

-### Discord

-Discord is a chat software and the primary mode of communication at this bootcampt.
-It enables communication across the school, within sections, and between individuals.
-Discord is widely used by tech communities globally for internal communication.

-- **Installation:**
-  - Download the Discord mobile app from the [Android Play Store](https://play.google.com/store) or [iOS App Store](https://www.apple.com/app-store/).
-  - Download the Discord desktop app for your operating system [here](https://discord.com/download).

-Discord is a cornerstone of this course.
-If you're new to Discord, check out the [quick-start guide](https://support.discord.com/hc/en-us/articles/360045138571-Beginner-s-Guide-to-Discord) and make sure to read through the Discord House Rules before the course begins.

 ### Zoom

 Zoom is the video conferencing software used for this bootcamp classes.
-Each section has its own Zoom room, and the link to this room will be found at the top of each section's Discord channel.
+Each section has its own Zoom room, and the link to this room will be found at the top of each section's Disco channel.

 - **Installation:**
   - Download the Zoom Client for Meetings [here](https://zoom.us/download).